 - 1959 - The Nebo Road Water Treatment Works were opened and have been progressively expanded over recent years.
 The bores and wells in the Lagoons area started to require supplementation as demand grew during the 1940s and 1950s.

-- 1960s - The first detailled planting plans and landform works for the Lagoons Reserve prepared by renown landscape architect Arne Fink, comissioned by Mackay Shire Council.
+- 1960s - The first detailed planting plans and land form works for the Lagoons Reserve prepared by renown landscape architect Arne Fink, commissioned by Mackay Shire Council.
 No works commence from these plans.